serge-web/serge/README.md

 >Managing a monolith provides simplicity and ease of development, especially when splitting codebases into separate repositories introduces unnecessary complexity.

->A monolith, in this context, refers to a single codebase that encompasses all the code for the application.
+> A monolith, in this context, refers to a single codebase that encompasses all the code for the application.
 This approach simplifies code organization and development workflows.

-> in the monoluth, depencdencies are managed from their respective root `package.json ` file, such as `/server/`, `/client`, `/executable/`, `/e2e/`
+In the monolith, dependencies are managed from their respective root `package.json` file, such as

+`/server/`, `/client`, `/executable/`, `/e2e/`

-To add or update dependencies, navigate to the specific directory and use the following commant `yarn add <pachkage-name` feel free to replace `package-name` with the actual name of the package you intend to add or update
+To add or update dependencies, navigate to the specific directory and use the following command: `yarn add <package-name>`

+Feel free to replace `package-name` with the actual name of the package you intend to add or update.

-> Manage dependencies for packages like normal, but remember to use `yarn add` instead of `npm install`.
+>Manage dependencies for packages like normal, but remember to use `yarn add` instead of `npm install`.

 ## Run locally